 Standard on both RSX models is a three-channel Anti-lock Braking System with a speed sensor located at each wheel.
 The system modulates braking power to the front wheels independently and to the rear wheels in tandem-enhancing driver control during maximum-effort stops.

 The RSX wears large wheels and tires in keeping with its race-bred, sports coupe breeding.
 The RSX features 205/55R16 Michelin MXM-4 all-season high-performance tires on strong, lightweight 16-inch, five-spoke cast-alloy wheels.
 For 2005, the RSX Type-S comes with new 17x7-inch alloy wheels and Michelin 215/45R17 tires.

 The unique flat floor of the RSX-made possible by the compact rear suspension and such innovations as a high-efficiency exhaust system-helps make the cabin remarkably spaciousness and comfortable.
 To improve the floor's torsional rigidity, the RSX uses a "tunnel side frame" with a large, flat cross-section instead of the usual tunnel structure.

 RESIN FUEL TANK

-The RSX is equipped with a new four-layer resin fuel tank that offers reduced weight, increased capacity, improved safety, and reduced emissions.
+The RSX is equipped with a four-layer resin fuel tank that offers reduced weight, increased capacity, and reduced emissions.
 Capacity is maximized because the resin tank can be molded to fit around other components.
+For 2005, the shape of the fuel tank was optimized to reduce fuel evaporation.
+This reduction lowered evaporative emissions by 75 percent, enabling the RSX to achieve a LEV2 rating.
 The RSX also incorporates a returnless fuel supply system that helps reduce vapor generation.